What Is Candida Yeast Infection?

 See the Probiotic Supplementation section of my book Listen To Your Gut for complete information on probiotics for IBS.
 It is also a good idea to do Jini’s Probiotic Retention Enema once per month for three months if you can, since you’ll see the fastest results that way.

 Natasha Trenev, co-founder of Natren Inc. (originator of 70 different probiotic products) and I tell you exactly how to use probiotics for IBS and IBD in our Probiotics Teleseminar, with instructions for things like probiotic layering and a probiotic retention enema.

-Sign up in the pink box on the top left to receive my free CANDIDA, DETOX AND MORE! teleseminar with Dr. Carolyn Dean MD ND.
+Sign up in the green box to receive my free CANDIDA, DETOX AND MORE! teleseminar with Dr. Carolyn Dean MD ND.